clarktrimble/ba-blog/content/blog/funhouse/index.md

 ClickHouse is billed as a scalable backend for large amounts of data coming at you fast.
 Like maybe trillions of records arriving in the 100's of millions per second!

-Quantities of this sort strongly imply logs and stats, although the rather interesting sample datasets in their docs go well beyond.
+Quantities of this sort strongly imply logs and stats, although the sample datasets in the docs go well beyond.
-I'm wondering if ClickHouse could be an alternative to Elasticsearch for logs and Prometheus for stats.
+I'm thinking of where ClickHouse would be an attractive alternative to more established technologies such as Elasticsearch for logs and Prometheus for stats.

 ### Kool-Aid

 Kool-Aid down the hatch?
-Almost certainly -- look for the ClickHouse "warts" post some months from now : )
+Almost certainly -- look for the "warts" post some months from now : )

 For the time being, ClickHouse "feels" good: